Open Water Swimming Mastery: Conquering Your Fear and Building Speed

 Pre-Race Preparation

 Warm up before the swim if possible.
 Even 10-15 minutes of easy swimming gets blood flowing to swimming muscles and reduces the shock of cold water.
-If water warm-up isn’t possible, do arm circles, dynamic stretching, and short jogging to elevate heart rate.

 Position yourself appropriately for the start.
-Front-center is fastest but most aggressive—expect contact.
+Front-center is fastest but most aggressive – expect contact.
 Back-outside is calmest but longest distance.
 Choose based on your speed and comfort with contact.

 The Chaotic First Minutes